citizenfx/fivem-docs/content/docs/client-manual/where-to-buy-gtav.md

 ---
-title: Where to buy GTA V
+title: Where to buy GTAV
 weight: 10
 toc_hide: true
 ---

-FiveM requires a fully updated installation of GTA V. If you do not own a legal copy of GTA V yet, you can buy it from any of the stores below.
+FiveM requires a fully updated installation of GTAV.
+If you do not own a legal copy of GTAV yet, you can buy it from any of the stores below.
 Of course, you can also buy the game from your preferred local retailer; these are just the most common ones.

-FiveM does not condone the use of pirated software and **will not work** with illegitimate versions of GTA V.
+FiveM does not condone the use of pirated software and **will not work** with illegitimate versions of GTAV.

 - [Steam](https://store.steampowered.com/app/271590/Grand_Theft_Auto_V/)
 - [Epic Games Store](https://www.epicgames.com/store/product/grand-theft-auto-v)